 The cleaving effect, found mostly on Axes, allows you to strike every adjacent opponent at the same time.
-Cleaving occurs each time you make a melee attack with an axe or during Storm Form.
+Cleaving occurs each time you make a melee attack with an axe, lochaber axe, while in Storm Form, or during Xom's Cleave status.
 While axes aren't the most ideal weapon for taking out powerful single targets, they outperform all other weapons when it comes to dealing with swarms of opponents.

-Whenever you attack a target, you also attack all tiles adjacent to you with a slight penalty to damage (70% of normal):
+Whenever you attack a target, you also attack all tiles adjacent to you with a x0.7 penalty to damage:

 ..... .sPs. .s@s. .sss. .....

 @ = You P = Primary target (100% damage) s = Secondary targets (70% damage) . = Tile unaffected by your attack